kristi11/ww-filament/README.md

 DO_SPACES_ENDPOINT=endpoint-that-is-provided-by-DigitalOcean
 ```

-Here's a [youtube video](https://www.youtube.com/watch?v=vFwy-vB_d_k) on how to set up Digital Ocean Spaces with Laravel.
+Here's a [YouTube video](https://www.youtube.com/watch?v=vFwy-vB_d_k) on how to set up Digital Ocean Spaces with Laravel.

 If you are using [forge](https://forge.laravel.com/) you can add the credentials to the server environment variables.